Fact Sheet: Palestinian Citizens of Israel

 Who are Palestinian citizens of Israel?

-• In 1948, approximately 750,000 indigenous Palestinians were expelled from their homeland by Zionist militias and the new Israeli army during Israel’s establishment as a Jewish majority state.
+- In 1948, approximately 750,000 indigenous Palestinians (about three quarters of all Palestinians) were expelled from their homeland by Zionist militias and the new Israeli army during Israel’s establishment as a Jewish majority state.
 Approximately 150,000 Palestinians remained inside Israel’s borders following the armistice that ended the resulting war, many of them internally displaced and denied the right to return to their homes, most of which were destroyed by Israel.

 Systemic discrimination against Palestinian citizens of Israel

-• As part of an effort to maintain the Jewish majority created by the expulsions of 1948, Israel has passed a series of laws to limit the growth of the remaining Palestinian population and their towns and villages, and marginalize them politically.
-Today, there are more than 60 laws that discriminate against Palestinian citizens of Israel directly or indirectly, based solely on their ethnicity, impacting virtually every aspect of their lives, including housing, employment, education, healthcare, and who they can marry.
+- As part of an effort to maintain the Jewish majority created by the expulsions of 1948, Israel has passed a series of laws to limit the growth of the remaining Palestinian population and their towns and villages, and marginalize them politically.
+There are more than 60 laws that discriminate against Palestinian citizens of Israel directly or indirectly, based solely on their ethnicity, impacting virtually every aspect of their lives, including housing, employment, education, healthcare, and who they can marry.

 Confiscation of Palestinian property, destruction of Palestinian homes & ‘Judaization’ of Palestinian land in Israel